V3 Frequently Asked Questions

 Can I purchase these calculators on behalf of a client?Yes, however all updates will be forwarded to the purchaser of the software.
 If you are not going to be providing long term support for a client's website, you may wish to have your client purchase the calculators directly from us.
 Your client can then send you access information to download the software so that you can handle the installation.

 We have an outside resource deploying our website, how do you support their deployment?We are happy to support just about any third party resource in the deployment of your calculators.
 All we request is that you provide us with their contact information.
 You can include this additional information in the comments section of your order, via e-mail, or by just giving us a phone call.
 Your outside resource can then feel free to contact us directly with any questions or issues that may arise.

 Operating systems supported includes Windows Vista, Windows 7, Windows 8, Windows 10, Mac OS X, iOS and Android.
 The combination of our operating system and browser support covers over 99% of all internet use.
 We no longer support Windows XP, Windows 98 or Windows 95.
-If you are still using Windows 98 or 95 you are out of luck in so many ways I doubt our calculators are your top concern.

 Do the calculators work with iFrames?Yes but it isn't really recommended.
 When you use and iFrame you need to specify the height and width of the frame.
 Since the calculators are designed to stretch, you can have some undesirable results if you have the iFrame too short.
 Scroll bars will appear within the page, and a user will need to scroll inside the page to see the bottom of the calculator or the report.
 You can fix this issue by making the iFrame very tall, but this is not optimal.
 Likewise the responsive design of the calculators is prevented from working correctly when the calculator is locked into a specified iFrame size.